 Geospatial data such as satellite imagery, weather data, and AIS data allows you to build solutions that integrate these data types and solve security challenges.

-For example, satellite imagery from the Sentinel-1 satellite constellation provides the bigger picture over an area of interest.
+For example, satellite imagery can provide a bigger picture over an area of interest.
 Ship detection algorithms then accurately identify vessels visible within the satellite imagery.

 This enables you to isolate ships of a certain size and validate their respective locations—in turn, monitor and understand vessel activity anywhere in the world with just the click of a button.